 Doctors may be restricted by what information they give to police thanks to the limits of patient/doctor confidentiality, but sometimes your medical record can actually help get you out of hot water rather than putting you in it.
-That’s why your Escondido criminal lawyer may sometimes work with you to have your doctor speak to the police, prosecutor or even testify in your trial.
+That’s why your Fallbrook criminal attorney may sometimes work with you to have your doctor speak to the police, prosecutor or even testify in your trial.

 When Your Medical History Can Help You

 Generally speaking, there’s no benefit to having your doctor reveal your confidential medical information and in some cases, doing so could actually hurt you if it helps prove that you meet a police profile of an offender.
-That is why you should always speak to your San Marcos defense attorney before offering to voluntarily give this information to the authorities.
+That is why you should always speak to your Fallbrook criminal attorney before offering to voluntarily give this information to the authorities.
 That being said, sometimes your medical information could actually prove your innocence.

 For example, if you suffered from a severe back injury that required you to have your spinal column fused together so you can no longer bend over even to put on your own socks and the crime involved the perpetrator bending over the victim for nearly an hour -there’s no way you could have committed the crime.